adrian154/Siphon/docs/API.md

 header = `Basic ${Buffer.from(`${clientID}:${secret}`).toString("base64")}`;
 ```

+Requests with no `Authorization` header will be denied with a 401 status code, with the `WWW-Authenticate` header set appropriately to trigger an HTTP Basic authentication flow in clients which support it.

-If the credentials for a request were missing or could not be determined, a 400 status code is sent in response.
+If the `Authorization` header is present but the credentials were malformed, a 400 status code is sent in response.
 If the credentials are incorrect, a 401 status code is sent.

 If a request failed to authenticate (i.e. a response with a status of 401 was received), the client must not send any other requests for 1000ms.
 Any requests sent during this period will be denied with a status code of 429.